aksh0010/SCPD-Source-Code-Plagiarism-Detection-Tool/README.md

 student can modify the code, but the requirement is to learn about different ways a student can modify code to make it their work.

+Such level could be as below
+   1) Level 1 : Changes to comments and indentation.
+   2) Level 2 : Changes to identifiers.
+   3) Level 3 : Changes in declarations (e.g. declaring extra constants,changing the order of functions and variables).
+   4) Level 4 :Modifying functions (e.g. modifying signature, merging and creating new functions).
+   5) Level 5 :Changing program statements to semantic equivalents(e.g. for to while, if to switch).
+   6) Level 6 :Changes in decision logic and modifying expressions.

 Secondly, knowledge of program similarities techniques such as follows (but not the only ones):
    1) Fingerprint based
    2) String based